Family Halloween Events in Marin & the Bay Area

 Game Room, Sausalito City Hall

 Come see what spooky terrors lurk in this year’s inception of the annual Sausalito Haunted House.
 They’re dying… to meet you!
-Haunted House schedule: child-friendly 4:15–5 pm and full haunt from 6:15–8 pm.
+Haunted House schedule: child-friendly 4:15–5:15 pm and full terror mode from 6:15–8 pm.
 Cost: $5 per person or $20 per family suggested donation.
 Location: 420 Litho Street, Sausalito.
-For more info, visit their website.
+Event details

 Caledonia Street & Robin Sweeny Park, Sausalito

 Kids of all ages are welcome to come in costume for a Halloween Parade and for some trick-or-treating.
-Parade begins at fire station (at 333 Johnson and Caledonia) Come on down to the Sausalito City Hall, located at Caledonia and Litho Streets in Sausalito for a spooky time.
-For more info, visit their website.
+Parade begins at the Station 1 firehouse (at 333 Johnson and Caledonia) at 6 pm sharp.
+Come on down to the Sausalito City Hall, located at Caledonia and Litho Streets in Sausalito for a spooky time.
+There will also be a firefighters' BBQ and a dog costume contest.
+Event details

 - Thomas and Percy's Halloween Party